TheRenegadeCoder/sample-programs-website/sources/languages/scala/description.md

-According to Wikipedia, Scala is another general-purpose programming language.
+According to [Wikipedia][1], Scala is another general-purpose programming language.
 Likewise, Scala is a multi-paradigm language.
 However, it does have functional capabilities, so I think it fits nicely into our recent string of functional languages: Lisp, Scheme, Racket, etc.